lycano/cryofall-mod-templates/README.md

 The following listing shall display how this repository could evolve over time.

 #### Example
 The following command would generate you a mod called MyMod from mod-archetype-template or if archetypeArtifactId is changed using a different starter-package given you have installed them locally.
-A how-to will be included in the wiki or as for now checkout README in branch [mvn-archetypes](https://github.com/lycano/cryofall-mod-templates/tree/mvn-archetypes).
+A how-to will be included in the wiki.
+As for now checkout README in branch [mvn-archetypes](https://github.com/lycano/cryofall-mod-templates/tree/mvn-archetypes).

+Make sure you don't execute this command in your checked out repository or MyMod will be added as submodule to mod-archetype-parent which you do not want.
+I recommend checking out the repo in a subfolder.

+I.e. create:

+mod-templates \
+|--> repo \
+|--> playground

+In playground you can generate a new mod safely.
+Make sure you installed the archetypes first by running `mvn clean install archetype:update-local-catalog` in repo dir after cloning having mvn-archetype as active branch.

 ```
 mvn archetype:generate \